iot-lab/iot-lab-training/README.md

 3. Connect to JupyterLab at http://localhost:8888/?token=iotlab

 You can then edit the notebooks in your browser.
-Make sure to clear all the outputs before commiting your changes.
+Make sure to clear all the outputs before commiting your changes

 ## License